SonarSource/sonar-scanning-examples/doc/jacoco.md

 }
 ```

-By default report will be saved under `build/reports/jacoco` directory and this location will be picked up automatically by `sonarqube` plugin, so there is no further configuration required.
-To import coverage launch
+By default report will be saved under the `build/reports/jacoco` directory and this location will be picked up automatically by the `sonarqube` plugin, so there is no further configuration required.
+To import coverage, launch

 ```
 gradle build jacocoTestReport sonarqube
 ```

-It is convenient to execute `jacocoTestReport` task every time we execute `test` with JaCoCo agent, to achieve this, we can run it after the `test` task.
+It is convenient to execute the `jacocoTestReport` task every time we execute `test` with the JaCoCo agent; to achieve this, we can run it after the `test` task.
 We can use [`finalizedBy` ](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:finalizer_tasks) to create dependency between `test` and `jacocoTestReport`.

 ```groovy
 plugins.withType(JacocoPlugin) {